 Vertex Pharmaceuticals (VRTX) Stock Sinks As Market Gains: What You Should Know

-Prior to today's trading, shares of the drugmaker had gained 4.52% over the past month.
-This has lagged the Medical sector's gain of 5.4% and outpaced the S&P 500's gain of 1.82% in that time.
+Coming into today, shares of the drugmaker had gained 2.41% in the past month.
+In that same time, the Medical sector gained 6.06%, while the S&P 500 gained 3.81%.

-Investors will be hoping for strength from VRTX as it approaches its next earnings release.
-On that day, VRTX is projected to report earnings of $1.18 per share, which would represent a year-over-year decline of 9.23%.
+Wall Street will be looking for positivity from VRTX as it approaches its next earnings report date.
+The company is expected to report EPS of $1.20, down 7.69% from the prior-year quarter.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $996.44 million, up 14.52% from the year-ago period.

-Investors should also note any recent changes to analyst estimates for VRTX.
+Investors might also notice recent changes to analyst estimates for VRTX.
 These recent revisions tend to reflect the evolving nature of short-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-VRTX is holding a Zacks Rank of #1 (Strong Buy) right now.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection remained stagnant.
+VRTX currently has a Zacks Rank of #3 (Hold).

-Looking at its valuation, VRTX is holding a Forward P/E ratio of 45.64.
-Its industry sports an average Forward P/E of 24.59, so we one might conclude that VRTX is trading at a premium comparatively.
+Valuation is also important, so investors should note that VRTX has a Forward P/E ratio of 45.75 right now.
+This represents a premium compared to its industry's average Forward P/E of 25.9.

-Also, we should mention that VRTX has a PEG ratio of 1.56.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-VRTX's industry had an average PEG ratio of 1.76 as of yesterday's close.
+Investors should also note that VRTX has a PEG ratio of 1.56 right now.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+Medical - Biomedical and Genetics stocks are, on average, holding a PEG ratio of 1.78 based on yesterday's closing prices.

 Click to get this free report